szaszkoa/Octopus-Realm/README.md

 General end-goal is to help Octopi achieve total world hegemony, by the means of conquering the surface world.
 Octopus sciense will be introduced later in time.

-## Release notes
+## Logs

+### v0.0.2
+  - Cleaned up UI and replace big buttons with "+" buttons. maybe adding +10 buttons later.
+  - TODO: adding increasing price for additional octopus
+  - TODO: adding new octopus type, which generates additional resourse.
+  - TODO: start to implement housing limit for octopi, and create structures.
+Figure out creation methods for structures.
+  - TODO: think about adding visual feedback on progress.
+  - TODO: think about hower information

-### v0.0.01
+### v0.0.1
   - resource "shellfish" created.
   - resurce/class octopus created. should be moved into an actual "octopus class" later on.
 As game data expands, it will be separated based on logical rules of separation.
   - game starts with 0 shellfish and 0 octopus.
     - 1 octopus costs 100 shellfish
     - 1 octopus generates shellfishPerClick amount of shellfish every 1 second

-### v0.0.02
-  - TODO: adding increasing price for additional octopus
-  - TODO: adding new octopus type, which generates additional resourse.
-  - TODO: clean up UI and replace bit buttons with "+" buttons. maybe adding +10 buttons later.
-  - TODO: start to implement housing limit for octopi, and create structures.
-Figure out creation methods for structures.
-  - TODO: think about adding visual feedback on progress.
-  - TODO: think about hower information
 ## User stories, ideas, chain of tought

 ### resources of the game: